NiGuangOwO/Triggernometry/readme.md

 ## Autofill
 Fixed the bug that sometimes autofill is not hidden (like after entering `tvar:` and still showing `tvarrl`);
-Sorted and added several types of autofill, including list/table properties and _const keys;
+Sorted and added several types of autofill, including list/table properties (also tried to get the list of var names and const keys but did not work, hope it could be fixed);
 The code will now find the previous unclosed `{` to give more precise autofill results;
 Increased the height and width of the autocomplete form.